Problem:

 This duplicate method is supposed to work while the instance "to be restored" is in NOMOUNT mode, so why the error message is asking to mount it?!

-I used to run the duplicate command one time with a random UNTIL TIME date ahead of the backup date, then the RMAN will give me an error indicating the actual farthest recovery date the backup can restore to, then I use the same date from the error message and feed it to UNTIL TIME clause when running the same script for the second time.
+I used to execute the duplicate command one time with a random "UNTIL TIME" date ahead of the backup date, then the RMAN will give me an error message referring to the actual farthest recovery date the backup can restore to, then I feed that date into the "UNTIL TIME" clause when I run the same script second time.

 Solution: